 Kaneohe home prices are not only among the most expensive in Hawaii, but Kaneohe real estate also consistently ranks among the most expensive in America.

-Kaneohe is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kaneohe is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kaneohe is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Kaneohe who work in office and administrative support (14.10%), management occupations (9.69%), and sales jobs (8.60%).

 There are quite a few people in the armed forces living in Kaneohe, and when you visit or drive around town, you will see military people in and out of uniform, shopping, enjoying life, and being part of the community.